dhardiker/d4k-womad-arcade/launcher/README.md

    - Use the up and down arrow keys to navigate through the list of games.
    - The currently selected game will be highlighted.
-   - Press the space key to launch the selected game.
+   - Press the select button ('a' on the keyboard) to launch the selected game.
    - Once you exit the game, the launcher will reappear.

 ## Example Directory Structure